tangrams/cartography-docs/api-reference.md

 # API reference

-Mapzen House Styles offer several global properties to customize and extend the basemap.
+Mapzen basemaps offer several global properties to customize and extend the map.

-Not every basemap supports the full set of resources and the default styling of these assets is customized per Mapzen house style.
+Not every basemap supports the full set of resources and the default styling of these assets is customized per Mapzen map style.
 See [Styles](styles.md) for what's supported.

 As the basemaps are still in active development we recommend peggging an import to a specific major version, eg: `5`.
 See the [versioning](versioning.md) doc for more details.